 The goal of supportive treatments is to protect your child from infection, ease discomfort, and help keep blood counts in a healthy range.
-For instance, during your child’s treatment, he or she may be given antibiotics.
+For instance, during your child’s treatment, they may be given antibiotics.
 These help prevent and fight infection.
-Anti-nausea, pain medicine and other medicines may also be given.
+Anti-nausea medicine, pain medicine, and other medicines may also be given.
 These help ease side effects caused by chemo.
 Your child may get blood product transfusions to replace blood cells destroyed by treatment.

 What are the long-term concerns?

 With treatment, ALL is usually cured.
 But chemo and radiation therapy can cause long-lasting problems, such as damage to certain organs.
 Your child’s health will need to be closely watched during and after treatment.
 This may involve clinic visits, blood tests, and other follow-up monitoring.